How To Stop Elderly Parents From Driving

 1. Senior GPS Tracking Bracelet

-- Safety Zones that can be easily set to alert family if a senior wanders from their home or assisted living facility.
+- Safety Zones: easily established to send notifications if seniors wander from their homes or assisted living facilities.

 2. Sell The Vehicle